azat-co/practicalnode/chapter16/chapter16.md

 }
 ```

-Test function with this data which mocks an HTTP request (`db-api-test.json` file):
+Test function with this data mocks an HTTP request.
+I saved it in the `db-api-test.json` file.
+It just has an object with the HTTP method set to GET and the query string with the table name parameter.

 ```json
 {